-One unique feature of the NE 110th Street bridge is the rather unusual stonework of the spandrel walls.
+One unique feature of the Ellis Street bridge is the rather unusual stonework of the spandrel walls.
 Rather than consisting primarily of the usual brick-shaped stones so common in Kansas, the spandrel walls are closer to a “random rubble” type of construction, with the stones being more irregularly shaped.

 This bridge is well worth a look.
 With its two 36-foot arches, it is probably the largest stone arch bridge in Butler County today.

 If you are interested in seeing more of Abe Matheney’s work, several of his stone arch bridges across the county still remain.
 One of the oldest is a small stone arch bridge, which Abe Matheney built over Turkey Creek in 1897.
-And, in 1899, Abe Matheney erected a single 36-foot-span stone arch bridge over the Walnut River upstream of where the NE 110th Street bridge was later built.
+And, in 1899, Abe Matheney erected a single 36-foot-span stone arch bridge over the Walnut River upstream of where the Ellis Bridge was later built.
 This bridge still carries the road today.